 Also, site-specific privacy preferences have been added.
 This will only impact add-ons that expect privacy related preferences (privacy, remember passwords, and so forth) being in the main preference window.

 window.top property is now read only.
 This will affect your add-on if you have an undeclared variable named

 top in a chrome script.

 data: URLs entered into the location bar no longer inherit the principal of the currently loaded page.
 This probably won't affect many add-ons but if you run code that uses these URLs you may want to double check that everything is working as expected.

-bug 658949 changed how the hash (#) symbol is treated in data URIs which may break CSS stylesheets which contain such symbol if it is not escaped.
+Firefox bug 658949 changed how the hash (#) symbol is treated in data Ls which may break CSS stylesheets which contain such symbol if it is not escaped.